werner291/GeoMesh/readme.md

                 the early stages of the network, sticking to the reference implementation is probably best for now.

 1. Re-use of as much as possible of what is already there: the routing software should work on existing routing hardware, if possible even on low-end hardware with limited computing power and memory.
-The should avoid touching other layers than layer 3 of the OSI model as much as possible.
+It should avoid touching other layers than layer 3 of the OSI model as much as possible.
 Requiring the installation of special software on the nodes is permitted, but it should be possible to bridge the network over other existing networks.

 1. Automation and ease of use: The routing software should be usable without requiring extensive technical knowledge.
    Good design of the administration interface will be important, and should especially focus on the seperation of simpler and more "advanced" features.
+Documentation will be important, both technical as well as step-by-step guides.

+1. Clean code and quality: A clean code base with proper modularisation and abstraction are important.

 ## What about anonymity?